 General one-year MBA programs target students with a profile similar to that of two-year program students, with an average of four to five years of work experience.

 Emory Goizueta’s One-Year MBA Program starts with an immersive summer semester that includes core courses, leadership training at Fort Benning, and a Global Experiential Module.
 In the fall and spring, you will join second-year full-time students for electives and experiences such as Keystone community service and Goizueta Advanced Leadership Academy.
 The program’s Business Analysis track is STEM certified.
-Emory’s program does not have any prerequisites.
+Emory states that its one-year program is ideal for those with at least two years of work experience, strong quant skills, and clearly defined post-MBA goals that do not require an internship.

 Specialty One-Year MBA Programs